coinfloor/API/WEBSOCKET-README.md

 `tag` is present iff `tag` was given and non-zero in the request.

-`quantity` is the amount of the base asset that would have been traded if the market order really had been executed.
+`quantity` is the [scaled][] amount of the base asset that would have been traded if the market order really had been executed.
 It is always positive.

-`total` is the amount of the counter asset that would have been traded if the market order really had been executed.
+`total` is the [scaled][] amount of the counter asset that would have been traded if the market order really had been executed.
 It is always positive.

 ### Error Reply